What is “California Sober”?

 This highlights the importance of individualized approaches to recovery, as what works for one person may not be effective for another.

-What does it mean to Be Cali Sober?
+What does it mean to be Cali Sober?

 To be “Cali Sober” means finding a balance between complete sobriety and controlled substance use.
 This means quitting hard drugs like methamphetamine or heroin while allowing for occasional use of substances like marijuana or psychedelics.